the-hypermedia-project/charter/hypermedia-elements.md

 ##### Anonymous Links and Actions

-There are several specs that allow for [link hints](http://tools.ietf.org/html/draft-nottingham-link-hint-00), which allows for providing information about the HTTP methods can be invoked on a URI.
-While this is providing a way to embed available actions, it does so by merely providing the HTTP methods, and does not provide a name for the relation types.
+There are several specs such as [link hints](http://tools.ietf.org/html/draft-nottingham-link-hint-00) which allow for providing information about the methods that can be invoked on a URI.
+While this is providing a way to embed available actions, it does so by merely providing the protocol-specific methods, and does not provide a name for the relation types.
+Because of the lack of name, these types of transitions are referred to as anonymous.

 ### Unsafe Transitions